tayu0110/anyxml/README.md

     - [x] Character reference substitution
     - [x] Attribute value normalization
     - [x] Default attribute value handling
-- validate XML 1.0 document using DTD
+- validate XML 1.0 document using DTD and RELAX NG
+    - The current implementation of RELAX NG does not support Compact Syntax.
 - handle namespace conforming to XML Namespace 1.0
 - build, modify and serialize XML document trees
 - execute XPath and lookup specific node in the document tree